Who is credited with creating the first widely recognized periodi... | Study Prep in Pearson+

 1

-This question is about the history of the periodic table, a fundamental concept in chemistry that organizes elements based on their properties.
+This question is about the history of the periodic table, which is a fundamental concept in chemistry organizing elements by their properties.

-John Dalton is known for his atomic theory, which introduced the idea of atoms but did not create the periodic table.
+Antoine Lavoisier is known as the 'Father of Modern Chemistry' for his work on the law of conservation of mass and naming elements, but he did not create the periodic table.

-Antoine Lavoisier is famous for his work on the law of conservation of mass and identifying elements, but he did not arrange them into a periodic table.
+John Dalton developed the atomic theory and symbols for elements but did not arrange elements into a periodic table.

-Marie Curie is renowned for her research on radioactivity, not for developing the periodic table.
+Marie Curie is famous for her work on radioactivity, not for creating the periodic table.

-Dmitri Mendeleev is credited with creating the first widely recognized periodic table by arranging elements according to their atomic masses and properties, predicting the existence of undiscovered elements.
+Dmitri Mendeleev is credited with creating the first widely recognized periodic table because he arranged elements by increasing atomic mass and predicted properties of undiscovered elements, making his table highly influential.

 Watch next